datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 (Here also refer to a full chapter for portal or from the projects chapter?)

-Integrations, connections and configurations can all be accessed inside the Sesam portal; the user interface of the Sesam product, The Sesam portal can be accessed at portal.sesam.io, and in this section you will learn the most commonly used parts of the portal such that you can orient yourself, as well as manage existing integrations.
-For a full explanation if the workings and functionality of the Sesam portal, please look [here (with a link)].
+Integrations, connections and configurations can be accessed inside the Sesam portal; the user interface of the Sesam product.
+The Sesam portal can be accessed at https://portal.sesam.io, and in this section you will learn the most commonly used parts of the portal so that you can orient yourself as well as manage existing integrations.
+For a full explanation of the workings and functionality of the Sesam portal, please see :ref:`sesam-management-studio`.

-When logging in to the portal you will be met with a page like figure "The Sesam Portal"
+When logging into the portal you will be met with a page like figure "The Sesam Portal"

 .. figure:: ./media/Architecture_Beginner_The_Sesam_Portal_A.png
    :align: center